Your baby, your body, your partner and the prenatal visit, plus tips for the 29th week of pregnancy.

 There is no doctor’s appointment this week, but that does not mean mom should not keep a close eye on how she feels for next week’s visit.
 For the remaining weeks of pregnancy, jotting down symptoms, questions, and contraction times and strength is a good idea.
 When the doctor’s visit begins and the doppler is used to find the fetal heart rate, sometimes parents can forget the most important questions.

-Women typically start writing a birth plan around the 29th week.
-Dads can take part in this process, as they will be an intricate part of birth.
+Moms typically start writing a birth plan around the 29th week.
+As her partner, you can take part in this process, as they will be an intricate part of birth.
 The nursery, household safety, and running errands for the expecting will also be part of everyday life.